Shepherd’s Pie

 Instructions

-• Add the beef and sautéed vegetables back into the skillet and combine all the ingredients very well.
+• Add the beef back to the skillet and stir.

 • Pour the beef-vegetable mixture into the greased baking dish, smoothing the top.